Merlot Redbud

 Foliage Color Burgundy

-Care Provide well drained soil.
+Care Instructions Provide well drained soil.
 Water deeply, regularly during first few growing seasons to establish an extensive root system.
 Once established, reduce frequency; tolerates moderate drought.
 Provide some shade and supplemental water in hot, desert-like regions.
 Feed with a general purpose fertilizer before new growth begins in spring.

 About Us